RivenSkaye/rvsfunc/CONTRIBUTING.md

 Read The Docs building when you forget to list them in `docs/sphinx-requirements.txt`.
 To minimize the risk of docs breaking, I ask that you list any added dependencies that can break module or function imports in this file as well as that you confirm builds run without errors.
-You can check this by running:
+To verify this, either set up an RTD build, or check this by running Sphinx locally.
+If you do local builds, ensure your Python version matches what is configured for RTD to use in `readthedocs.yaml`
 ```bash
 $ cd ./rvsfunc/docs/
 $ make clean && make html
 ```
-If any errors or warnings pop up, please resolve them _before_ submitting the PR.
-This is not a hard requirement, however, as I will check this as well.
+If any errors or warnings pop up, please resolve them _before_ submitting the PR, or mention it in the PR and turn on the option to allow maintainers to edit your fork.

-## After you PR

-Assuming your PR was eventually merged, future PRs should go over a bit smoother.
-For one, GitHub should be running workflows over PRs of contributors, so that means Flake8 and MyPy checking are all being handled on their end.
-Should save you and me both a fair bit of effort.
+This allows me to try and help fix what's preventing the docs from building.